 Standard treatment for perioral dermatitis

 From what I can gather, my derm’s prescription of a topical antibiotic is fairly typical.
 And it did work…at first.
-But after about a week it began to get worse again, and after 2 weeks I stopped the antibiotic cream.
+But after about a week it began to get worse again, and after 2 weeks I called it quits and stopped the antibiotic cream.

 The next step would’ve been an oral antibiotic, but I wasn’t willing to do that (too many bad stories on the interwebs), so I tried her other recommendation which was to kick in my retinol again (I was using a low dose Tretinoin at the time).
 And while that may work for some, in my case retinol and perioral dermatitis did not get along.

-I’d read that an anti-fungal cream can help as an over the counter perioral dermatitis treatment, and I gave that a shot.
+I’d read that an anti-fungal cream can help as an over the counter perioral dermatitis treatment, so I gave that a shot next.
 Same results…worked for a few days, then the PD came back with a vengeance.

 Treating perioral dermatitis naturally

-I’ll share a few of the home remedies for perioral dermatitis that I tried that I think are worth exploring:
+Here’s a few of the home remedies for perioral dermatitis that actually provided relief and I recommend exploring:

 Probiotics

 Probiotics were the first items I added into my arsenal.
-Almost every article I read mentioned it, and we know that gut health effects so much so I knew it couldn’t be a bad move.
-I initially incorporated probiotics in 2 ways: I took an oral probiotic, and I did a plain greek yogurt face mask twice a day.
+Almost every article I read mentioned it, and knowing that gut health effects so much I knew it couldn’t be a bad move.
+I initially incorporated probiotics in 2 ways: I took an oral probiotic for gut health, and I did a plain greek yogurt face mask twice a day.
 Applying topically helps the good microbes on your skin, providing balance and restoration.
 The yogurt mask is soooo soothing, and brings immediate relief.
 Definitely calmed the redness.

 Coconut Oil